 - 1. Commence safeguarding procedures and refer to Local Authority Children's Social Care at the Multi Agency Safeguarding Hub (MASH).
 Details as above. - 2.
-Complete a CE Screening Tool, referring to the Multi Agency Protocol for Safeguarding Children who are at risk of abuse through Criminal and Sexual Exploitation for advice and guidance.
-Both can be found at: Child Exploitation and Missing Children Gloucestershire Safeguarding Children Partnership - 3.
+Complete a CSE Screening Tool, which can be accessed via the link below, and refer to the Multi Agency Protocol for Safeguarding Children who are at risk of abuse through Criminal and Sexual Exploitation for advice and guidance.
+CSE Screening Tool.
+CSE Screening Tool Guidance - 3.
 If advice/referral is required out of hours contact the Emergency Duty Team (EDT).
 Details as above.